Tubbataha Reef: Tourism

 Tubbataha is considered one of the best dive sites in the world according to CNN Travel.
 Trips to Tubbataha National Marine Park from Puerto Princesa operate during the diving season from mid-March to mid-June, the period where the waves are calmest, skies clear and water visibility of about 30 to 45 m.
 The park is about ten hours by boat from the city.
 All trips are vessel-based or "liveaboard" as there are no accommodation facilities.
 Visitors stay on the yacht/boat throughout their stay in the park.
 During the diving season, ships dedicated for diving are usually booked years in advance especially during Easter and the Asian holidays called "Golden Week".

 As of March 2011, the park entrance fee for individuals is pegged at US$75.00 or PHP3,000.00.
 In September 2010, Palawan governor Abraham Kahlil Mitra announced that local residents of Palawan province can enter the Tubbataha Reef without paying the conservation fee.
 Divers are advised to book their trips towards the middle or end of April as calm seas from April to June have a short window.

 Although the sand bars around Tubbataha are considered off limits to human beings, tourists are allowed to set foot at the Ranger Station where they can purchase souvenirs and tour the facility.

 ₱1000 bill- The park is featured on the reverse side of the 2010 series of the Philippine one thousand peso bill.

 Ship grounding incidents

+YMS 340

+In October 1945, the auxiliary motor minesweeper YMS 340 ran hard aground on Tubbataha Reef causing minor damage to the reef.
+Te USS Leland E. Thomas (DE 420) was unable to pull YMS 340 from the reef and radioed for assistance.
+The USS Gillette DE 681 arrived and YMS 340 was towed off the reef and escorted to Manila by the USS Gillette and the US Navy Tug Vireo.

 Rainbow Warrior

 On October 31, 2005, the Greenpeace ship Rainbow Warrior ran aground on Tubbataha Reef accidentally damaging approximately 100 m2 of reef for which they paid a fine of about $7,000.
 Greenpeace blamed the accident on inaccurate charts provided by the Philippine government.
 The BBC quoted Greenpeace official Red Constantino as saying "The chart indicated we were a mile and a half" from the coral reef when the ship ran aground.
-Greenpeace paid the fine anyhow.
+Greenpeace paid a fine.